Source code for networkx.algorithms.graph_hashing

 """

-Compute new labels for given node by aggregating
+Compute new labels for given node in an undirected graph by aggregating

 the labels of each node's neighbors.